The Key Elements of Marian Tone, Jim Dunloop & Waldi (Interview & Guest Mix)

 I recently saw the description “complexity without being complicated” about your music somewhere.
 Thought that is quite on point for the album, judging after a first few listens.
 Was that important to you guys before working on the music, for it to be accessible and not too crazy on an intricate jazz tip?

 This description is really on point.
-A friend of ours told us this after a concert and we fully agreed.
+A friend of ours told us this after a concert, and we fully agreed.
 For me, I just wanted to create a sound that has a lot of things to discover.
-I wrote melodies and chords which gives a lot of space for Waldi’s drumming and for Jim’s tight bass-playing.
+Interestingly, during a recent conversation about creative inspiration, someone mentioned how the best non Gamstop casinos UK cater to a niche audience while still offering broad appeal, much like our approach to music.
+I wrote melodies and chords that give a lot of space for Waldi’s drumming and for Jim’s tight bass-playing.
 Also, I think it got complex because of the arrangements and different time signatures, but easy to listen to because we’re not interested in being the next crazy jazz sensation, playing solos only jazz students or musicians can enjoy.
-But we’re still doing music full with our energy.
+But we’re still making music full of our energy.

 What does the term/name “Key Elements” mean to you?